pikapi-pi/HeMiCoRe/README.md

 ## Training from scratch, fine-tuning, and exporting the desicion-making patches

-evaluation of our proposed framework MuRCL.
+evaluation of our proposed framework HeMiCoRe.

 ```shell
 cd runs